German trawler V 421 Rauzan: History

 Earl Hereford was built as yard number 110 by Cook, Welton and Gemmell, Beverley, Yorkshire for the Earl Steam Fishing Co.
 Ltd., Grimsby, Lincolnshire.
-She was launced on 10 April 1906 and completed in June.
+She was launched on 10 April 1906 and completed in June.
 The fishing boat registration GY 147 and United Kingdom Official Number 123569 were allocated.
 The Code Letters HGMQ were allocated and she was operated under the management of A. L. Black.
 In December 1912, she was sold to Christian M. Eversen, Thorshavn, Faroe Islands.
 The Code Letters KBWC were allocated.
 In 1917, Earl Hereford was purchased by the French Navy for use as an auxiliary patrol vessel.
 She was renamed Guénon.

 In 1919, she was sold to F. Evan, Lorient, Morbihan and was renamed Pen-er-Vro.
 The fishing boat registration L 1965 was allocated, as were the Code Letters OQHY.
 She had been renamed Rauzan by 1930.
 In 1933, she was sold to L. Ballas, Lorient.
 Her Code Letters were changed to FOXA in 1934.

 On 20 May 1942, Rauzan was seized by the Kriegsmarine.
 On 1 October, she was commissioned as a vorpostenboot and allocated to 4 Vorpostenflotille, serving as V 421 Rauzan.
 She was lost on 4 June 1944, during Operation Neptune.
 4 Vorpostenflotille was operating out of Boulogne, Pas-de-Calais, France on that day.
 Its orders were to carry out a reconnaissance patrol from Boulogne in a westerly direction.
 V 421 Rauzan was decommissioned on 22 August 1944.